CEL-lab/AI-Energy/README.md

 The code and data are provided under an open license for academic and non-commercial use.

 ## Citation
-If you use this paper's data, code, or findings, please cite our work as follows: Kazim et al.
+If you use this paper's data, code, or findings, please cite our work: Kazim et al.